Distribution of Values of Quadratic Forms at Integral Points: Introduction

-Let $Q [x]$ denote an indefinite quadratic form in $d$ variables.
-We say, that the form $Q$ is {\it rational}, if it is proportional to a form with integer coefficients; otherwise it is called {\it irrational}.
-The Oppenheim conjecture, proved by G. Margulis 1986, \cite{margulis:1987} stated, that if $d \ge 3$ and $Q$ is irrational, then $Q[\mathbb{Z}^d]$ is dense in $\mathbb{R}$.
-The proof given in 1986 uses a connection, noticed by M. S. Raghunathan between the Oppenheim conjecture and questions concerning closures in $SL (3, \mathbb{R}) / SL (3, \mathbb{Z})$ of orbits of certain subgroups of $SL (3, \mathbb{R})$.
-It is based on the study of minimal invariant sets and the limits of orbits of sequences of points tending to a minimal invariant set.\\ For a (measurable) set $B \subset \mathbb{R}^d, \text{vol} \ B$ denotes the Lebesgue measure of $B$ and $\text{vol}_{\mathbb{Z}} B \defi \#(B \cap \mathbb{Z}^d)$ denotes the number of integer points on $B$.
-We define for $a, b \in \mathbb{R}$, with $a < b$ the {\it hyperbolic shell }
+Let $Q[x]$ denote an indefinite quadratic form in $d$ variables.
+We say that the form $Q$ is \textit{rational}, if it is proportional to a form with integer coefficients; otherwise it is called \textit{irrational}.
+The Oppenheim conjecture, proved by G.~Margulis \cite{margulis:1987} in 1986, states that $Q[\Z^d]$ is dense in $\R$ if $d \geq 3$ and $Q$ is irrational.
+Initially this was conjectured for $d \ge 5$ by A.~Oppenheim \cite{oppenheim:1929,oppenheim:1931} in 1929 and in 1946 strengthened (for diagonal forms) to $d\ge 3$ by H.~Davenport \cite{davenport-heilbronn:1946}.
+The proof given in 1986 uses a connection, noticed by M.~S.~Raghunathan, between the Oppenheim conjecture and questions concerning closures in $\SL (3, \R) / \SL (3, \Z)$ of orbits of certain subgroups of $\SL (3, \R)$.
+It is based on the study of minimal invariant sets and the limits of orbits of sequences of points tending to a minimal invariant set.
+Previous studies have mostly used analytic number theory methods.
+In fact, B.~J. Birch, H.~Davenport and D.~Ridout proved in a series of papers that $Q[\Z^d]$ is dense in $\R$ if $d \geq 21$ provided that $Q$ is irrational, see \cite{lewis:1973} and \cite{margulis:1997} for a complete historical overview until 1997.